What is a T cell count?

 - HIV and AIDS

-- cancers that affect the blood or lymph nodes, including Waldenstrom’s macroglobulin, leukemia, and Hodgkin’s disease
+- cancers that affect the blood or lymph nodes, such as Waldenstrom’s macroglobulinemia, leukemia, and Hodgkin’s disease

 - congenital T cell deficiency in rare cases

-Less often, you might have a T-cell count that is higher than normal .
-This can be caused by:
+Less often, you might have a T cell count that’s higher than normal.
+A high T cell count can be due to: